By Sasha Cagen and Kevin Carrel Footer

 And we will all need a really good hug.

 Kevin Carrel Footer is a writer, musician and photographer from California who has called Buenos Aires home for more than 25 years and is now performing online tango concerts from his living room under lockdown.
-Kevin is also a Tango Fairygodfather in Sasha’s Tango Adventure immersion program, which will be available once tango in Buenos Aires is back.
+Kevin is also a Tango Fairygodfather in Sasha’s Tango Adventure program.